 The white tray in the video held fresh fish from the market.
 A restaurant gave it to me for free.

 It doesn’t matter where it’s from; the important point is that the microgreen trays you want to fill will fit inside.

 Also, a smooth bottom helps as the extra soil will be dumped back into the soil tote.

 Plastic trays work best.
-Don't use a cardboard box as they absorb moisture, and the flaps on the bottom will hold on to soil and make a mess when you dump it back into the storage tote.
+Don’t use a cardboard box as they absorb moisture; the flaps on the bottom will hold on to the soil and make a mess when you dump it back into the storage tote.

 Filling Step 2 – Same Setup

-If you are worried about spilling soil, place a towel or newspapers down to catch any dust that may drift.
+If you are worried about spilling soil, place a towel or newspaper down to catch any dust that may drift.

 Filling Step 3 – Pull Containers Tight

 Pull or push the soil tote and soil tray tight.
 Ideally, the soil tote will overhang the soil tray.
 That way, if any soil spills over the top, it will fall into the bottom of the soil tray.